chess-tea/bread/README.md

 contains configuration information about implementation, documentation, and other metadata.
 This makes writing the implementations more painful, but gives us many nice things:

 - Docs are way better, can be enforced, and easily updated.
-  - Relationships between functions can be defined in meta data and easily included in all doc-blocks.
+  - Relationships between functions can be defined in metadata and easily included in all doc-blocks.
   - Module and function names can be verified.
   - Data structures that "inherit" functions can use the concrete module name in docs instead of them being generalized.
   - Can have multiple output formats [odoc](https://github.com/ocaml/odoc), markdown, html.